Is That Cough Something More? Key Signs of Lung Cancer to Know

 2. How is lung cancer diagnosed?

-Lung cancer is diagnosed through a combination of imaging tests (like X-rays and CT scans), biopsies, and other diagnostic procedures.
-If lung cancer is suspected, your doctor may recommend further tests to determine the type and stage of cancer, which will guide treatment options.
+Lung cancer is diagnosed through imaging tests like X-rays and CT scans, biopsies, and other diagnostic procedures.
+Your doctor will determine the type and stage to guide the most appropriate treatment plan.

-3. Who is at risk for lung cancer?
+3. Who is at risk for the signs of lung cancer?

 4. Can lung cancer be treated?